-Oven Temperature: It is important that you know the accurate temperature of your oven for this recipe.
+It is important that you know the accurate temperature of your oven for this recipe.
 Over time, ovens get off and may not be accurate.
 A way to test this is to buy a simple oven thermometer on the kitchen gadget aisle for a few dollars.
-Preheat your oven with the thermometer in it and once it is preheated, see if the thermometer and the oven agree on temperature.
-If not, adjust accordingly.
+Preheat your oven with the thermometer in it and once it is preheated, see if the thermometer and the oven agree on temperature and adjust accordingly.
 If you are cooking this at 450 and your oven is actually 500, of course it is gonna burn.
 If you’re cooking this at 450 and your oven is actually 400, it will take a little longer to cook and your chicken may end up a wee bit on the greasy side because your oil isn’t hot enough.

 Place your flour in a shallow dish and season it.